MistaOmega/H2MServerBrowser/H2MServerBrowser/README.md

 - Full sorting support for all columns
 - Filtering support for all columns
 - Copies the connect string to the clipboard when clicking an entry
+- Refresh button to refresh the server list at any time

 ## To Do
-- Add a refresh button
 - Add a way to change the master server URL
 - Have clicking the server entry connect you directly to the server
 - Proper sorting for the IP Address column